roman/Haskell-teardown/docs/CONTRIBUTING.md

   if you create an issue with an acceptance criteria.
 * Update the README.md file if necessary.
 * Please _do not_ change the version number on your Pull Request.
+* Have at least another reviewer give the thumbs up to your pull request before merging
+* Please make sure new changes make sense and also how they would affect future development before merging

 ## Dependencies